-For these animals, and the many others rescued by the Sanctuary in 2020, their lives are forever changed.
+For these animals, and the many others rescued by the Sanctuary in 2020 and later on in 2021, their lives are forever changed.
 They will live out the rest of their years under blue skies at the Sanctuary or at the organization’s other location, the Wild Animal Refuge in southeastern Colorado, within large-acreage natural habitats.
 They will receive exceptional veterinary care and diets.

 But they can’t do it without your support!